cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Lookup arrays

-Mindustry 8 provides a limited ability to convert indexes to variable names without `@counter` tables: first, a `lookup` instruction is used to convert an id to a Mindustry content object, and then `sensor @name` is used to get the name of the object as a string.
-The variable is then accessed using the `read` or `write` instruction, as is the case with compact `@counter` tables.
-As a consequence, the name lookup can be skipped for repeated access at the same index.
+Mindustry 8 provides a limited ability to convert indexes to variable names without tables: first, a `lookup` instruction is used to convert the element index to a Mindustry content object, and then `sensor @name` is used to get the name of the object as a string, producing the name of the element's variable.
+The variable is then accessed using the `read` or `write` instruction, as is the case with compact tables -- the name lookup can be likewise skipped for repeated access at the same index.

-Lookup arrays provide enormous savings of both code size and execution time for large arrays: each access takes either one or three instructions, and no `@counter` table is generated.
+Lookup arrays provide enormous savings of both code size and execution time for large arrays: each access takes either one or three instructions, and no table is generated.
 However, using lookup arrays also imposes some restrictions:

 * The compilation target needs to be set to `8.0` or higher.
 * Each lookup array needs a specific type of Mindustry content.
 Therefore, at most five arrays can be used in a single program (using blocks, units, items, liquids, and teams), and for most content types, the array size is quite limited.
 * Array elements are named after Mindustry content.
 This has two disadvantages:
   * inspecting variable names in a Mindustry processor while debugging makes it much harder to figure out which variable represents which array element,
   * when a variable is declared using a specific mlog name (e.g. `mlog("coal") var foo`), the name becomes unavailable for lookup arrays, restricting or preventing the use of the corresponding mindustry content type for lookup arrays.
-* Remote arrays can only be implemented as lookup arrays when explicitly declared as such, since elements of a remote array must be exactly the same in all processors and can't be reassigned by the optimizer.
+* Remote arrays can only be implemented as lookup arrays when explicitly declared as such, since the names of a remote array's elements must be exactly the same in all processors and can't be reassigned by the optimizer.

 The following Mindustry content types can be used for lookup arrays: